aly-hashmi/DocuMind-AI/README.md

 1. Select a PDF document.
 2. Extract text from the PDF.
-3. Split the document into manageable chunks.
+3. Split the document into smaller chunks.
-4. Generate embeddings for each chunk.
+4. Generate vector embeddings for every chunk.
-5. Store embeddings inside ChromaDB.
+5. Store embeddings in ChromaDB.
 6. Convert the user's question into an embedding.
-7. Retrieve the most relevant chunks using semantic search.
+7. Retrieve the most relevant document chunks.
-8. Send the retrieved context and question to the LLM.
+8. Send the retrieved context to the LLM.
-9. Generate an accurate answer grounded in the document.
+9. Generate a grounded answer based on the document.

 ---